Shadows of the Colossus: Hierarchical Black Hole Mergers in a 10-million-body Globular Cluster Simulation: Results

 In addition to component masses, the observable parameter $\chi_{\rm eff}$ (effective spin) provides another avenue of comparison between BBH mergers in \texttt{colossus} and observed GW events. $\chi_{\rm eff}$ encodes the mass-weighted alignment between orbital angular momentum and component spin vectors, and is given by

 where $M_i$ and $\chi_i$ denote the mass and spin of a component BH, and $\theta_i$ denotes the angle between spin vector and orbital angular momentum.
 For BBH systems formed in dynamical environments, spin is generally uncorrelated with orbital angular momentum, so $\theta_i$ follows an isotropic distribution.\footnote{However, see \citet{Kiroglu2025b} for discussion of ways preferentially-aligned BBHs may form via stellar collisions in dynamical environments.} Therefore, for each BBH merger, we can obtain a $\chi_{\rm eff}$ distribution through random angle draws on $\theta_1$ and $\theta_2$.
 The combined $\chi_{\rm eff}$ distribution of all BBH mergers in \texttt{colossus} is shown in Figure~\ref{fig:spin}, versus total merger mass (left panel) and hierarchical generation (right panel).
 Since first-generation stellar black holes are assumed to form with birth spin of $\chi = 0$ \citep{FullerMa2019spin}, $\chi_{\rm eff} = 0$ for all 1G+1G mergers, which compose the majority of BBH mergers with total mass $\lesssim 75~M_\odot$.
 This can be observed in the left panel of Figure~\ref{fig:spin} as a tight distribution about $\chi_{\rm eff}=0$ for mergers with total mass $< 75~M_\odot$, and while not plotted in the right panel, it would appear as a delta function centered about $\chi_{\rm eff} = 0$.
 In contrast, any BBH merger involving a second-generation black hole (typically $\chi \approx 0.7$) will likely have a nonzero $\chi_{\rm eff}$ parameter, broadening the $\chi_{\rm eff}$ distribution between total masses of $75~M_\odot$ and $125~M_\odot$.
-However, given that the characteristic 2G $\chi = 0.7$ value is closer to the extremal value of $\chi=1$ than $\chi=0$, third-generation remnants are more likely to have a lower spin than their 2G progenitors after a randomly-oriented merger (assuming roughly comparable component masses).
+This is qualitatively consistent with the trend observed in \cite{Antonini2025ppi}, which finds a tight $\chi_{\rm eff}$ distribution about $\chi_{\rm eff} = 0$ for mergers with primary mass $M_1 < \tilde{m} = 47.5^{+12.2}_{-8.6}M_\odot$, and a broader distribution past $M_1 > \tilde{m}$.
+Finally, given that the characteristic 2G $\chi = 0.7$ value is closer to the extremal value of $\chi=1$ than $\chi=0$, third-generation remnants are more likely to have a lower spin than their 2G progenitors after a randomly-oriented merger (assuming roughly comparable component masses).
 Therefore, past $125~M_\odot$ in which many mergers involve a 3G or 4G component, the $\chi_{\rm eff}$ distribution slightly compresses towards smaller values.

 \texttt{colossus} produced two generation 4 mergers: one 4G+2G and one 4G+1G merger, resulting in 5G remnant black holes of mass $243.7~M_\odot$ and $181.6~M_\odot$, respectively.
 After merging, both black holes received GW kicks in excess of 400~km/s and were ejected from the cluster, preventing any further hierarchical growth.
 The hierarchical merger histories of both black holes are shown in Figure~\ref{fig:familytree}, with GW kick velocities listed for generation 2 black holes and higher.
 Several mergers within both black holes' merger histories resulted in GW kicks exceeding 100~km/s, demonstrating why extended hierarchical growth in a typical GC ($v_\text{esc} \approx 50~\text{km/s}$) is extremely rare. \texttt{colossus}, however, with $v_\text{esc} \approx 150~\text{km/s}$ (see Figure~\ref{fig:nbh}), was able to retain these merger products, enabling further hierarchical growth.